Generic name: budesonide (oral) [ bue-DES-oh-nide ]

 osteoporosis or low bone mineral density;

-a personal or family history of diabetes, cataracts, or glaucoma.
+(in you or a family member) diabetes, cataracts, or glaucoma.

 How should I take Entocort EC?

 Take this medicine in the morning with a full glass of water.
 You may take this medicine with or without food.

 Do not crush, chew, or break a Entocort EC capsule or tablet.
 Swallow it whole.